Bias and Volatility: A Statistical Framework for Evaluating Large Language Model's Stereotypes and the Associated Generation Inconsistency: Introduction

-In this work, we propose the Prejudice-Volatility Framework (PVF) that introduces statistical metrics for characterizing the LLMs' stereotype probability distribution, and accordingly evaluates the risk of discrimination in LLM applications.
-To elaborate, we initially establish a mathematical definition for the \textit{LLM's stereotype distribution} based on their token prediction probabilities.
-Furthermore, we employ a data-mining approach to approximate the LLMs' application contexts from a corpus, enabling us to estimate the stereotype distribution.
-Subsequently, we develop metrics to assess and compare biased behavioral patterns in LLMs, while also dissecting the origins of discrimination with theoretical substantiation.
-In contrast to existing bias assessment frameworks, our approach offers several distinguishing features: i) Versatility: Our framework can be adapted for diverse measurement objectives concerning justice- or fairness-related topics. ii) Comparative Analysis: It enables the comparison of discrimination risk across different LLMs. iii) Causative Analysis: Our method provides a clear delineation of the sources of discrimination, elucidating whether it stems from the model's learned inductive bias or its generation inconsistency.
-Originally designed for measuring LLMs' discrimination, our proposed PVF allows statistical analysis and comparison of inductive biases, i.e. knowledge and prejudice, in any modal model, provided the framework's components are appropriately adapted for that use case (refer to Appendix \ref{sec:discussions} for more details).
+Compared with existing stereotype assessment frameworks for analyzing discrimination risk, BVF offers the following distinguishing benefits: \textit{i)} Versatility: BVF can be adapted for diverse measurement objectives concerning justice-/fairness-related and intersectional topics; \textit{ii)} Comparative analysis: It enables the comparison of discrimination risk across different LLMs; \textit{iii)} Causative analysis: It provides a clear delineation of the sources of discrimination, elucidating whether it stems from the model's learned biases or its generation inconsistencies; and \textit{iv)} General applicability: It allows statistical analysis and comparison of parametric biases, i.e. knowledge and stereotypes, in any modal model, provided the framework's components are appropriately adapted for that use case (refer to Appendix \ref{sec:discussions} for more details).

-We apply our evaluation framework to 12 widely used language models, providing insights and issuing pre-warnings on the risk of employing potentially biased LLMs.
-Key points include: i) prejudice risk dominates the overall assessed discrimination risk, implying that the system bias in LLMs is the root cause of model stereotype; ii) most LLMs demonstrate significant pro-male stereotypes across nearly all careers; iii) the LLMs that undergo alignment with Reinforcement Learning from Human Feedback exhibit a lower overall discrimination risk, attributed to decreased prejudice risk, yet they showcase higher volatility risk; iv) LLMs' discrimination risk correlates with crucial social and economic factors such as the salary for a profession.
+We apply BVF to 12 commonly used language models, providing insights and issuing pre-warnings on the risk of employing potentially biased LLMs.
+We find that the bias risk primarily contribute the discrimination risk while most LLMs have significant pro-male stereotypes for nearly all careers.
+We also find that LLMs aligned with reinforcement learning from human feedback exhibit lowers overall discrimination risk but exhibit higher volatility risk.